paul-thebaud/v-phone-input/README.md

 #### Validation

-By default (when `disableValidation` is `false`), the input will validate that the phone number is a valid one by injecting a rules to the phone text input.
+By default , the input will validate that the phone number is a valid one by injecting a rules to the phone text input.

 You may add any additional rules by providing a `rules` prop to the input: